Cracking isotropic and anisotropic relativistic spheres: The effects of local density perturbations

-To have a consistent perturbation schema, we must to consider local perturbations of density, that can be properly described by any function of compact support, $\delta \rho = \delta \rho(r)$, defined in a closed interval $\Delta r \ll 1$.
+To have a consistent perturbation schema, we must to consider local perturbations of density, that can be properly described by any function of compact support, $\delta \rho = \delta \rho(r)$, defined in a closed interval $\Delta r \ll R$, with $R$ is the total radius of the configuration.